0q2/pyenv-legacy/README.md

 ## Usage

-To update pyenv and plugins (including pyenv-legacy itself), just type `pyenv legacy`.
+To select from python versions that were supported at the time of the last commit of the current directory's git branch, just type `pyenv legacy`.

     $ pyenv legacy